grafana/agent/docs/sources/flow/config-language/_index.md

 # Configuration language

-{{< param "PRODUCT_NAME" >}} contains a custom configuration language called River to dynamically configure and connect components.
+{{< param "PRODUCT_NAME" >}} dynamically configures and connects components with a custom configuration language called River.

 River aims to reduce errors in configuration files by making configurations easier to read and write.
-River configurations are done in blocks which can be easily copied-and-pasted from documentation to help users get started as quickly as possible.
+River configurations use blocks that can be easily copied and pasted from the documentation to help you get started as quickly as possible.

 A River configuration file tells {{< param "PRODUCT_NAME" >}} which components to launch and how to bind them together into a pipeline.

-The syntax of River is centered around blocks, attributes, and expressions:
+The River syntax uses blocks, attributes, and expressions.

 ```river
 // Create a local.file component labeled my_file.